Glimpses of South India - Chennai to Cochin

 After the breakfast – drive to Madurai on route exploring Chettinad (2.5 Hrs) the Land of Chettiars, a prosperous banking community whose inhabitants ventured overseas to South and South East Asia in the 19th and 20th Centuries and amassed great fortunes.
 Chettinad is rich in cultural heritage, art, architecture, and is well-known for its Mansions - embellished with marble and Burma teak, wide courtyards, spacious rooms—and for its 18th-century mansions & Palace.
 Local legend has it that their walls used to be polished with a paste made out of egg-whites to give a smooth texture.
 Later after the Lunch at Chettinad, proceed to Madurai.
 A two-hour drive on-route you get to visit the Madurai Flower Market.
 Check-in the hotel and later in the evening, after an early dinner, proceed for a Night Ceremony at the Madurai Meenakshi Temple.
 Feel the glimpse of south India with the best South India tour Operator.

-Day 7 - Transfer to Munnar after the sightseeing tour of Madurai [160 Kms 4 hours]
+Day 7 - Drive to Munnar after sightseeing tour of Madurai [160 Kms 4 hours]

 After the Breakfast proceed for the visit of Madurai, the Palace of Thirumalai Nayakar and followed by Cycle Rickshaw Tour through the narrow Streets of Madurai and the Banana Markets to reach The Meenakshi Temple.
 Famous for it’s many carved and painted halls, this magnificent temple to the goddess Meenakshi and Lord Shiva has the tallest ‘Gopuram’ (Temple Gateway) in the world.
 It also houses the Temple Art Museum and a 1,000 pillared Grand Hall.